Hernani (drama): Act V

 Sol and Hernani are married, but, as they enjoy their wedding feast, Hernani hears the call of the horn blown by Ruy Gomez.
 As Hernani is about to drink poison, Doña Sol enters the room and tries to convince him that he is hers and he does not have to listen to her uncle.
 She is unable to persuade him otherwise.
 Doña Sol, shocked by Hernani's decision to kill himself, drinks half of the poison.
 Hernani drinks the other half and they die in each other's arms.
 Ruy Gomez de Silva kills himself.

 Characters

-Don Carlos is a fictionalized version of the real King Carlos I, later Holy Roman Emperor Charles V. Don Ruy Gomez de Silva, Duke of Pastrana, gets his name from an actual duke by that name, though the fictional version is an old man in 1519 whereas the real de Silva would have been a toddler at this date.
+Don Carlos is a fictionalized version of King Carlos I, later Holy Roman Emperor Charles V. Don Ruy Gomez de Silva, Duke of Pastrana, gets his name from an actual duke by that name, though the fictional version is an old man in 1519, whereas the actual de Silva would have been a toddler at this date.
 Hernani's name comes from a Basque town where Hugo once stayed.